domuharahap/workshop/lab3/README.md

 Some of the lab provide scripts require the Dynatrace URL and API.
 To save you from providing these time, we have a script that will prompt and save these to JSON file that will be read automatically.

-1. We saved you the problem of entering in the NeoLoad Token.
+1. [skip this].
+We saved you the problem of entering in the NeoLoad Token.
 So run this command

     ```
     sudo cp /home/dtu_training/script-inputs.json /home/dtu_training/scripts/script-inputs.json